bingbing-sudo/project/README.md

 - **Key Insights**:
   - **Classification metrics** : The Stacking model achieves the optimal balance in F1, Recall, and Precision metrics, especially significantly leading in Recall-0 and F1-0, indicating its obvious advantages in minority class detection.

-  - **ROC & PR Curve**: In terms of the ROC curve, the AUC of the Stacking model is as high as 0.79, significantly outperforming other models.
-In the P-R curve evaluation, the Stacking model excels again, with an average precision (AP) of 0.90.
-It not only maintains a high recall rate but also ensures prediction accuracy at high recall levels, reflecting its stronger ability to identify negative reviews and lower misjudgment rate in practical business scenarios.
+  - **ROC & PR Curve**: In terms of the ROC curve, the Stacking model achieved an AUC of 0.79, significantly outperforming other models.
+In the P-R curve evaluation, the Stacking model performed excellently again, with an average precision (AP) of 0.90, maintaining a high recall rate while ensuring prediction accuracy at high recall levels.

 Based on the above evaluation results, the Stacking model demonstrates the best performance in terms of accuracy, robustness, and class balance handling.
-It effectively integrates the advantages of multiple base models (XGBoost, RandomForest, Logistic Regression) and can stably capture complex features and boundary samples in rating tendencies.
 Therefore, this study finally selects the Stacking model as the rating prediction model.

 #### Next steps
 Based on the findings of this study, the following directions can be explored to further improve and expand the model's performance and application value in subsequent research:

-- Incorporate more dynamic behavioral features, such as users' historical rating preferences and other user behavior data, to enhance the model's ability to capture personalized rating tendencies
+- Introduce more dynamic behavioral features to enhance the model's ability to capture personalized rating tendencies.

 - It is considered to introduce time-series features and special holiday markers (such as Christmas, etc.) to model the potential impact of temporal context on ratings

-- It is considered to link the rating prediction task with other platform modules (such as recommendation systems and after-sales systems) to achieve prediction-driven refined operations and service optimization, ultimately promoting the improvement of overall service quality and user stickiness.
+- It is considered to link the rating prediction task with other platform modules such as the recommendation system and after-sales system, so as to achieve prediction-driven refined operations and service optimization.

 - Product reviews can be introduced, and large language models can be used to perform sentiment analysis on the text, which can further accurately predict product ratings.